-- be employed for a minimum of two years working with young children and families, or in a long-term voluntary practice
+- be employed or have experience for one/two years of working with children and families, or in a long-term voluntary placement.

-- hold a relevant level three qualification (NVQ level three, NNEB Diploma, Diploma in Child Care and Education, BTEC National Diploma or equivalent)
+- hold a relevant level three qualification (NVQ level 3, NNEB Diploma, BTEC National Diploma, Diploma in Child Care and Education)